When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 iPhone SE (2nd generation)

 Released on April 24, 2020, alongside the iPhone 11 and 11 Pro/Pro Max models.
 It was a breath of fresh air for budget phones featuring the same wild A13 processor as the flagship 11 model, which cost twice its price.
-The design and dimensions maintained the pattern of SE and mirrored after the iPhone 8.
+The design and dimensions maintained the pattern of the SE and mirrored after the iPhone 8.
+The increased dimensions of the devices made it clear that Apple, like many other smartphone giants at the time, was permanently ditching the small, compact phones.
 It didn’t compromise on quality with features like:

 • 12 MP camera features